Oral & Vision Health Blog

 What is a Root Canal and How is it Treated?

 Is your tooth throbbing?
 Is it sensitive to hot and/or cold foods and drinks?
-Is this the same tooth your dentist or dental hygienist has been keeping an eye on?
+Is this the same tooth your dentist or dental hygienist has been monitoring?
 If so, you may need a root canal.

-When some people think of a root canal, or even the word “dentist,” they may become overwhelmed with panic or anxiety.
-“Root canal” is a powerful combination of words that carries with it the suggestion of a scary, invasive procedure.
-To help alleviate any concerns about the idea of a root canal, we will go through the symptoms of and treatments for a tooth that needs this procedure.
+When some people think of a root canal or even the word “dentist,” they may become overwhelmed with panic or anxiety.
+“Root canal” is a powerful combination of words that suggests a scary, invasive procedure.
+To help alleviate any concerns about the idea of a root canal, we will discuss the symptoms and treatments for a tooth that needs this procedure.

 If a tooth continues to zing in pain as time progresses, you should seek the opinion of a dental professional to find the source of the pain.